-Our two are young and ready to mingle.
-So we’ve never had them stay at a vet’s office.
+Our young man is ready to mingle.
+So we’ve never had him stay at a vet’s office.
 But for older dogs or those that may need medical attention, staying at the vet’s might offer more comfort.

 Not Comfortable With Just Dropping Off Fido?
 Pet sitter to the Rescue

-Using a pet sitter is our usual go-to when December and Kylo can’t come along.
+Using a pet sitter is our usual go-to when Sheamus can’t come along.
 I’ve dealt with a dog that had high anxiety, so using a pet sitter works best.
 It allows them to stay in the comfort of their own home and stick close to a normal schedule.

 I have hired professional pet sitters and they were all amazing.
 Most sent videos, pictures and messaged me nightly to let me know how they did.
 There were walks, doggy play time and so much more.

 Whenever I make the decision to use a pet sitter, whether it be family, friends/neighbors or a professional, I make sure to pull out all the documents they may need and make a list of numbers they may need.
 These include vet records, phone number and address of the vet, closest 24-hour animal hospital and where we’ll be staying.